contentstack/bulk-publish-entries-assets/README.md

   cross_env_publish:{
      filter: {
       environment: 'bulktest', // source environment
-      content_type_uid: '', // //Add content type uid to be unpublished.
+      content_type_uid: '', // //Add content type uid to be published.
 Keep this blank to consider all
       locale: 'en-us', // locale filters
-      type: 'asset_published,entry_published',  //entries and assets both will be unpublished, remove asset_published if u want to unpublish only entries and vice versa.
+      type: 'asset_published,entry_published',  //entries and assets both will be published, remove asset_published if u want to publish only entries and vice versa.
     },
     deliveryToken: '', // deliveryToken of the source environment destEnv:[''],     //environments where it needs to be published